lyteword/chspurgeon-tod/volume-7/psalm-132.md

 2\.
 Vestments.

-3\."
-Hymns Ancient and Modern."
+3\.
+"Hymns Ancient and Modern."

 4\.
 The Real Presence: God giving the garments and the joy.